weyoss/redis-smq/docs/consuming-messages.md

 # Consuming Messages

-A `Consumer` instance can be used to receive and consume messages from one or multiple queues.
+The [Consumer](api/classes/Consumer.md) instance enables you to receive and process messages from one or more queues in the RedisSMQ.

+## Setting Up a Consumer

-To consume messages from a queue, the [Consumer Class](api/classes/Consumer.md) class provides the [Consumer.consume()](api/classes/Consumer.md#consume) method which allows to register a `message handler`.
+To consume messages from a specific queue, use the [Consumer Class](api/classes/Consumer.md), which includes the [Consumer.consume()](api/classes/Consumer.md#consume) method to register a message handler.

+### What is a Message Handler?

-A `message handler` is a function that receives a delivered message from a given queue.
+A message handler is a callback function you define that receives the delivered message from the specified queue.

-Message handlers can be registered at any time, before or after a consumer has been started.
+You can register message handlers at any point — before or after the consumer has started.

-In contrast to producers, consumers are not automatically started upon creation.
-To start a consumer use the [Consumer.run()](api/classes/Consumer.md#run) method.
+**Important Note:** Unlike producers, consumers do not automatically start upon creation.
+You must explicitly start a consumer using the [Consumer.run()](api/classes/Consumer.md#run) method.

+## Consuming Messages
-To stop consuming messages from a queue and to remove the associated `message handler` from your consumer, use the [Consumer.cancel()](api/classes/Consumer.md#cancel) method.

-To shut down completely your consumer and tear down all message handlers, use the [Consumer.shutdown()](api/classes/Consumer.md#shutdown) method.
+To stop consuming messages from a queue and remove the related message handler, you can invoke the [Consumer.cancel()](api/classes/Consumer.md#cancel) method.
+To fully shut down the consumer and dismantle all message handlers, use the [Consumer.shutdown()](api/classes/Consumer.md#shutdown) method.

+### Example: Registering a Message Handler

+Here's a basic example demonstrating how to set up a consumer and register a message handler:

 ```javascript
 'use strict';